Table of Contents hide

 • MANs might also be owned and operated as public utilities or privately owned as per need.

-• They usually connect several LANs or local networks of the city and forms the MANs.
+• They usually connect several LANs or local networks of the city and form the MANs.

 • They typically use wireless infrastructure or optical fiber connections to link their sites/components.

-• The common devices used are modem, router and wireless media/cable.
+• The common devices used are a modem, a router, and wireless media/cable.

 Advantages

-• A MAN often acts as a high speed network to allow sharing of regional resources.
+• A MAN often acts as a high-speed network to allow the sharing of regional resources.

 • It is also frequently used to provide a shared connection to other networks using a link to a WAN.